News

 Toward Trauma Proficiency

-• 1.5 hours of PQAS or Act 48 credits will be available; there is no cost to attend or for PQAS hours, but Act 48 hours will incur a separate fee.
+• Attendees can receive 1.5 hours of PQAS or Act 48 credits.
+There is no cost to attend or for PQAS hours, but Act 48 hours will incur a separate fee.

 • All can attend but prior completion of “Becoming Trauma Informed” is required to receive PQAS or Act 48 credits.